amitrakshitdev/mini-job-recommendation/readme.md

     "count": 6
 }
 ```
 2. Hit the following endpoint as ```http://localhost:3015/resume/upload``` with a resume.pdf file attached as a form-data payload.
+A sample resume can be found inside ```data/resume-sample``` directory.
 It will return something like the following.
 ```json
 {